-- 13. Use Conversion-The total development included in this PPS is proposed for 76 single-family attached dwellings and 10,250 square feet of commercial, development in the R-R and C-S-C Zones respectively.
-If a substantial revision to the mix of uses on the subject property is proposed that affects Subtitle 24 adequacy findings, that revision of the mix of uses would require approval of a new PPS prior to approval of any building permits. - 14.
-Public Utility Easement (PUE)-Section 24-122(a) of the Subdivision Regulations requires that, when utility easements are required by a public company, the subdivider should include the following statement in the dedication documents recorded on the final plat:
+- 10. Public Facilities-In accordance with Section 24-122.01, water and sewerage, police, and fire and rescue facilities are found to be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section dated December 23, 2019 (Hancock to Diaz-Campbell), provided in the backup of this technical staff report and incorporated by reference herein. - 11.
+Use Conversion-The total development included in this PPS is proposed for 75 single-family attached dwellings and 9,965 square feet of commercial development in the R-R and C-S-C Zones.
+If a substantial revision to the mix of uses on the subject property is proposed that affects Subtitle 24 adequacy findings, that revision of the mix of uses would require approval of a new PPS prior to approval of any building permits.

+12. Public Utility Easement (PUE)-Section 24-122(a) requires that when utility easements are required by a public company, the subdivider should include the following statement in the dedication documents recorded on the final plat: